tshafer/debugbar.dev/source/_docs/04-configuration.md

 Whenever a request is made to the backend, the debugbar will store the data in a buffer.
 By default, the buffer is an in-memory buffer.
 You can use a different buffer by setting the `buffer_adapter` option in the initializer.
 So far, there is only a memory buffer and a `null` buffer.

-A redis buffer is coming to support puma in cluster mode.
-Custom adapters will be available eventually.
+A persisted buffer is coming to support Puma in cluster mode.
+Custom adapters will also be available.

 ```ruby
 Debugbar.configure do |config|